dinhtungdu/dinhtungdu.github.io/_posts/2019-5-28-create-your-own-elementor-template-library.md

 Thanks to [@davelavoie](https://github.com/davelavoie) for sharing his idea and allowing me to use it.

+> Updates: This solution now works with Elementor 2.7+ by using closure binding.
+Thank steve! see [comment](https://dinhtungdu.github.io/create-your-own-elementor-template-library/#comment-4749681400)

 ## How does it work?

 Elementor Template library is made from `Source`s.
 Elementor creates sources then registers them to use in the library.